Last Updated on May 3, 2023 by Matt Musico

 Just like every other baseball fan, we love admiring a good old-fashioned moonshot whenever one is available.
-Many have already happened this season, but which players have slugged the longest home runs in 2023 to this point?
+Which players slugged the longest home runs in 2023?

 - The longest home runs of 2021